visenze/visearch-widget-swift/README.md

  <img src="./docs/images/product_card.png" width="800" >

- You will need edit the `SampleData.plist` (the file was below ViApiKeys.plist in the `Configure API keys` section screenshot) to configure the schema mapping for your sample data feed.
+ You will need edit the `SampleData.plist` (the file was below ViApiKeys.plist in the `Configure App keys` section screenshot) to configure the schema mapping for your sample data feed.

  <img src="./docs/images/schema_mapping.png" width="800" >